 I developed quite a few GUI-related Tranzistow improvements during the last few weeks:|

 (*) I returned VST host automation back in Tranzistow.
 Yes, I will repeat it - I returned automation back!
 This is a byproduct of Edit/Mod matrix because I developed a completely new module for updating editor parameters.
 By default, automation is off and can be turned on in Tranzistow.ini ([Editor] section, Automation=1 option).
-Automation uses Edit/Mod matrix module so the update rate is the same, except for AutoMod parameters which are updated instantly as always.
+Automation uses Edit/Mod matrix module so the update rate is the same, except for AutoMod parameters which are updated at control rate.
 And, of course, all other modulation matrices which are part of the synthesis engine.

 (*) Configurable vertical grid in contours and envelope graphical editors.
 The grids are per-contour and per-envelope, saved with a patch.
 Contour grids are in samples and envelope grids are in time divisions (for example, with duration set to 10s and grid set to "/20" the envelope will be divided into 0.5s segments).
 If you want a predefined grid for all contours/envelopes you can copy IniTranzistow patch next to your Tranzistow DLLs and edit the default grids as you see fit.
 BTW, this IniTranzistow is a hidden feature where you can set initialization values for almost all patch parameters.
 Those values will then be used as defaults when initializing, loading and saving patches meaning that a particular parameter won't be saved into a patch file if it has the default value.
 Be very careful with this because if you, for example, set FilterCutoff to 1000 it will be the default cutoff for a particular filter.
 If you save a patch with this value and somebody else loads it into Tranzistow he will have a value of 0 because this is the default value on his system and the patch will sound completely different.